berardo/apex-propellant/README.md

 - Am I launching a rocket for the appropriate operation?
 - Does my rocket return true via `canTakeOff`?
 And here `propellant.tank` can be acessed!

-Having those questions cleared, and after running the rocket's flight method, Propellant also runs `tank.consume()`, which either returns another `Tank` instance with an incremented `consumed` state or raise an `EmptyTankException` when the `consumed` amount reaches its `capacity`.
+Having those questions cleared, and after running the rocket's flight method, Propellant also runs `tank.consume()`, which either returns another `Tank` instance with an incremented `consumed` state or raises an `EmptyTankException` when the `consumed` amount reaches its `capacity`.
 Finally, `fireOff()` returns a new `Propellant` instance with the existing rockets and the more consumed instance of its tank.

 ## Immutability

 One of beauties of object oriented programming is the hability to combine objects as living things, i.e. not only cold data structures, with the predictability of state immutability.

-That means, objects should avoid changing its state during the course of their "lives".
+That means, objects should avoid changing their state during the course of their "lives".

 And that's what happens to this Apex Propellant library.
 For instance, you cannot change a `Tank`'s state like below: